On Venus you may be close to the boundary between delight and terror...

 Standing there were the Patrolmen.

 They smiled and waved at me, and seemed for all the worlds happy to see me.
 Ina told me I didn’t need to worry, and that the rescue would leave as soon as they were finished investigating.
-Then Ina told me tactfully that they were busy.
+Then she told me tacitly that they were busy.
 When I tried to question them, they ignored me, instead setting off for town.

 The Havenites were overjoyed.
-Paul told them they’d been attacked by an alien beast, as I’d said, but barely escaped, and weathered the previous day on a small islet before daring to make their way back to shore.
+Paul explained that they’d been attacked by an alien beast, as I’d said, but barely escaped, and weathered the previous day on a small islet before daring to make their way back to shore.
 This narrative has been accepted without question.

 I’ve done my own investigating in the meantime.
 The black shapes appear ever more often now, and I saw one when the sun was still high in the sky.
 But no one will listen to me.